iot2tangle/Raspberry/mqtt/README.md

 ![Raspberry with all sensors sending data to the Tangle](https://i.postimg.cc/XvsxTjcw/Screenshot-from-2020-10-16-11-34-46.png)

-In *MQTT* we get something similar.

-# Setting up the Streams Gateway
+# Setting up the Streams MQTT Gateway

 ## Preparation